 - In the sidebar on the left, expand APIs & auth and select APIs.

-- In the displayed list of available APIs, click the link for the Drive API and click Enable API.
+- In the displayed list of available APIs, click the Drive API link and click Enable API.

 Configure your app's Drive UI integration